Alfred Rouse: Aftermath

 The body of Rouse's victim was interred in a grave marked with a simple cross bearing the inscription "In Memory of an Unknown Man.
 Died Nov.
 6, 1930" in the grounds of St. Edmund's Church in Hardingstone, Northamptonshire.
 A metal box containing several newspaper accounts of Rouse's trial was buried with the victim.
+Village constable Harry Bertie Copping was among the pallbearers at the service.
 A new cross was erected above the grave in August 2022.

 Prior to his execution, Rouse refused to assist police in establishing the identity of his victim, simply stating his belief he should not assist officers in this task "as they have not helped me".
 He did, however, offer a general description of his victim's identity.
 Rouse claimed the man he killed had been: "Forty years of age, between 5 ft 6 in [and] 5 ft 8 in. tall, respectably dressed in a light-coloured overcoat, with the [general] appearance of a clerk."
 The man also had "a slight brogue", and had a boxing or sporting tattoo on his right forearm.
 Furthermore, he had been wearing police boots which Rouse claimed the man had informed him had been given to him by London police.
 The man also carried a sports diary.

 In May 2012, the family of a 23-year-old man named William Briggs—missing since 1930—contacted Northamptonshire Police in the hope advances in DNA profiling may provide a positive identification; the family were redirected to a team of forensic scientists from the University of Leicester and Northumbria University who obtained archived tissue samples of the murdered man for comparison; the mitochondrial DNA samples did not prove to be a match.

 To date, DNA testing has revealed nine families whose relatives disappeared around 1930 are not related to the victim of the "Blazing Car Murder."
 Nonetheless, inquiries to establish the victim's identity are ongoing.